jbmartin/SifteoBlickets/README.md

 Compiled languages generally have faster performance rates but slower code development times.

 Luckily, the Sifteo API handles all of the compiling issues using a command called make.
-To illustrate, once you have code named my\_experiment.cpp ready to compile, you run
+To illustrate, once you have code named my\_experiment.cpp ready to compile, run

 ```bash
 make my_experiment